mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 Kafai and Burke's extensive work proposes applying the power of Gee's work around the game playing to game making [@kafai_connected_2016, p.
 56].

 In addition, maker culture more generally is relevant due to the alignment with tinkering as educational practice in stem education, supported by family involvement and brokering of experiences.
 The details of tinkering as a pedagogical practice are explored in more detail in the literature review of this thesis.

+### On Retro Gaming

+One of the reasons that I was interested to shift to game making was the potential that seemed to be present for intergenerational work based around retro gaming based on its place in public memory [@heineman_public_nodate].
+The place in public memory of retro games is complex but for older participants, the effect of nostalgia is significant.

+What era and technologies constitute retro games can be disputed, however for this study I use a definition of early arcade games from the 1970s and early 1980s and early generation of home consoles Atari 2600, Nes, Snes and Megadrive before the advent of 3D graphics.

+Retro games have a particular aesthetic driven by graphical limitations and the simplified game mechanics which are due to the limited capabilities of the hardware and storage space involved.
+These limits suit the capabilities of the chosen design tool Phaser.js.

 ### Context of Home Education and family learning